 NOTE 3: For the sake of clarity of the point-to-point diagrams, the UDSF, SDSF, NEF and NRF have not been depicted.
 However, all depicted Network Functions can interact with the UDSF, NEF and NRF as necessary.

-NOTE 4: The UDM contains UDR.
-For clarity, the UDR and its connections with other NFs, e.g. PCF, are not depicted in the point-to-point and service-based architecture diagrams.
+NOTE 4: For clarity, the UDR defined in 3GPP TS 23.335 and its relation with other NFs, e.g. PCF and UDM, are not depicted in the point-to-point and service-based architecture diagrams.